airscripts/airscripts/README.md

 # Hello World
 Hey there!
-I am Francesco known as Airscript on the web.
+I'm Francesco known as Airscript on the web.
 I am a passionate Software Engineer that literally shares happiness with code.

 ## About Me